About Remedy Woman

-My trauma came from several early bereavements in my family, and my father’s struggles as a WW2 veteran.
+My trauma came from several early bereavements in my family, mixed with my father’s struggles as a WW2 veteran.
 I always knew about these, but it took years to understand their impact on me, especially because concepts like intergenerational trauma have been recognized only recently.
-For example, I did not realize that my constant personal pain and fatigue were inherited problems to address, thinking it was a normal part of pushing myself.
+For example, I did not realize that my constant pain and fatigue were inherited problems to address, thinking it was a normal part of pushing myself.

 High Achievement programming might also perpetuate trauma

 Yet which was the true me?
 My own desires were to be a national team rower, and then chuck it all away to live in the wilderness… but also attend Art School.
 And sample the bright lights of London England to have the kind of glamorous fun I also yearned for.
 I even did all this for 12 years!
-But in the end the takeaway was that where I found satisfaction was in healing my inner pain through psychotherapy and Reiki.
+But in the end where I found most satisfaction was in healing my inner pain through psychotherapy and Reiki.
 Armed with my new self-understanding, I returned home to Canada.

 At 40, I started a family and moved to the Yukon.
 Truly fulfilling, yet as I turned 50, my chronic exhaustion worsened.
 It took several years until my Naturopath tested my hormone levels, and found that my cortisol was flatlining.
 She said this was due to prolonged stress, from being habituated to over-riding all that childhood grieving and PTSD, despite all the healing I had done.

-So what was next?
+So what next?
 I learned to tackle trauma physiologically, through self-regulation.
-I am finding a safe sense of self and learning stability of attachment not modelled by early caregivers.
+I am now finding a safe sense of self and learning stability of attachment not modelled by early caregivers.
 A person builds stability through creating healthy, rather than obsessive, connections.
 I am decolonizing myself from being drawn to unhealthy excitement, whether sports, a romanticized version of history, family lineage, or art.

 I am increasingly aware of how society encourages us to be dissociated: revved up, paralyzed and looking outside of ourselves.
 This prevents us from healing by orienting to our physiology and our own sources of resilience, personal symbolism and miracle.
 Yet we live in connection to others, so we have to figure out how to share, and do that without abandoning ourselves too.